Carnitine: Metabolic defects of fatty acid oxidation

 More than 20 human genetic defects in fatty acid transport or oxidation have been identified.
 In case of fatty acid oxidation defects, acyl-carnitines accumulate in mitochondria and are transferred into the cytosol, and then into the blood.
 Plasma levels of acylcarnitine in newborn infants can be detected in a small blood sample by tandem mass spectrometry.

 When β oxidation is defective because of either mutation or deficiency in carnitine, the ω (omega) oxidation of fatty acids becomes more important in mammals.
-Actually, the ω Oxidation of Fatty Acids is another pathway for F-A degradation in some species of vertebrates and mammals that occurs in the endoplasmic reticulum of the liver and kidney, it is the oxidation of the ω carbon—the carbon most far from the carboxyl group (in contrast to $\beta$ oxidation which occurs at the carboxyl end of fatty acid, in the mitochondria).
+The ω oxidation of fatty acids is another pathway for F-A degradation in some species of vertebrates and mammals that occurs in the endoplasmic reticulum of the liver and kidney, it is the oxidation of the ω carbon—the carbon farthest from the carboxyl group (in contrast to $\beta$ oxidation which occurs at the carboxyl end of fatty acid, in the mitochondria).